ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/add-container-json.md

 Every service folder must have a `container.json` file that configures the service.
 Lets add one to the repo we just cloned.

-1. Open the `tutorial-hosting` folder in a code editor
+1. Open the `tutorial-hosting/hosting` folder in a code editor
-2. Create a new file inside of the `hosting` folder and name it `container.json`
+2. Create a new file inside and name it `container.json`
-3. Inside of that file, paste this code
+3. Paste this code into it

 ```application/json
 {